readium/webpub-manifest/contexts/default/README.md

 ## Publication Date

-A Web Publication Manifest may contain a publication date using the `published` element.
+A Web Publication Manifest <span class="rfc">may</span> contain a publication date using the `published` element.
 The publication date must be a valid ISO 8601 date.

 ```json
 "published": "2016-09-02"